 The implementation of a tugger cart system can dramatically improve a facility’s material flow and should be considered when looking for leaner material handling operations.
 Contact us today to start your Jtec Journey with the CarryMore® Tugger Cart System.

-About Jtec Industries, Inc: Jtec Industries, founded in 2005, is a vertically integrated OEM in Central Illinois which designs and manufactures specialized industrial cart systems to move materials throughout facilities worldwide.
+About Jtec Industries, Inc: Jtec Industries, founded in 2005, is a vertically integrated OEM in Central Illinois that designs and manufactures specialized industrial cart systems to move materials throughout facilities worldwide.
 Jtec’s award-winning solutions, including the CarryMore® Tugger Cart System and CarryMatic® No-Touch Materials Movement System, improve safety and efficiencies and lower operational costs for materials handling operations.